 Statistics show that people strive to make our world better: In America alone, $114 billion was donated to charity in 2017.
 The number of nonprofit organizations grows every year.
 World Cleanup Day, a large environmental event held by the Let’s Do It! foundation, gathered 15 million people in 2018 to clean our planet of waste.

-There are thousands of nonprofit organizations, and each serves a particular purpose.
+There are thousands of nonprofit organizations in the nonprofit sector, and each serves a particular purpose.
 For instance, the Red Cross handles emergency planning and management, the Care foundation raises money to provide Pakistani children with good education, and the Let’s Do It! foundation handles a large annual environmental event called World Cleanup Day.
-There’s no single formula for creating an app for all nonprofits, but there are a few common elements that help these apps succeed.
+There’s no single formula for nonprofit application development, but there are a few common elements that help these apps succeed.

 We’ve created a list of tips for building a top-notch app based on our experience building the World Cleanup app and deep analysis of top apps for nonprofits.

 How can apps solve problems of nonprofit organizations?